JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/db/migrations/README_STORAGE_RLS.md

 - `USAGE ON SCHEMA auth`
 - `SELECT ON auth.users`

-### 3. Bucket Doesn't Exist
+### 3. Bucket Doesn\'t Exist

-If the bucket doesn't exist, the fix scripts will create it automatically.
+If the bucket doesn\'t exist, the fix scripts will create it automatically.

 ### 4. Conflicting Policies